syncfusion-content/javascript-docs/js/PivotGrid/Format-String.md

 ![](Number-Format_images/formatstring.png)

-The following table describes the result of applying some commonly used format strings on numeric values.
+The following table describes the result of applying some commonly used format strings on numeric values:

 <table>
 <tr>